President's Bodyguard (India): Present status

 In 2003, the President's Bodyguard had an establishment of 7 officers, 15 JCOs, and 140 enlisted men, for a total strength of 180.
-Throughout its history, the Bodyguard has varied in size from 50 men, when first raised, to 1929 men in 1845.
-However, it was usually around squadron size, or about 130 men.
+Throughout its history, the Bodyguard has varied in size from 50 men, when first raised, to 1,929 men in 1845.
+However, since 1950, it has usually around squadron size, or about 130 men.

 By tradition, the commanding officer has always been a brigadier or colonel.
 Recruitment to the regiment in India is now 1/3 each from Sikh Jats, Hindu Jats, and Rajputs, with officers and administrative staff from all over India.
-Its current commanding officer is Colonel Anoop Tiwari and the second-in-command is Lieutenant Colonel Ramakant Yadav.
+Its current commanding officer is Colonel Amit Berwal and the second-in-command is Lieutenant Colonel Angad Singh Thind.